GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     ```
     $ diskutil list
     ```
-    5. The output from the command in step 4 should include an additional section that was not present in the output from the command in step 1.
+    5. The output from the second `diskutil list` should include an additional section that was not present in the first `diskutil list` .
 It will contain "(external, physical)" in the header.
 The first line of the section's "SIZE" column should reflect the capacity of the USB drive.
     6. Make a note of the device identifier, which is the part of the section header